CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 <img src="../images/cloud-code.png" width="200px">

+## What can you do with it?

+- Add new organizations, admins, networks, devices, VLANs, and more
+- Configure thousands of networks in minutes
+- On-board and off-board new employees’ teleworker setup automatically
+- Build your own dashboard for store managers, field techs, or unique use cases

+Checkout out the [Explore](https://developer.cisco.com/meraki/explore/) section for open source projects, or browse the [Marketplace](https://apps.meraki.io/) for partner solutions.

 ## What's New in v1

 The Dashboard API has evolved significantly, providing hundreds of endpoints to manage your Meraki networks!